-Training on curriculum was not effective this year.
+Strategy 1: Training on curriculum was not effective this year.
 Training is for the entire district and has a number of participant limits.
-We need strategic focused curriculum training for all grade levels.
+We need strategic focused curriculum training for all grade levels at the site.
 Due to shortage of substitutes, teachers were not released to engage in instructional walks.

-Conferences opened up near the end of the year but it was difficult getting participants for the summer trainings.

 Releasing teachers for Academic conferences was a challenge due to the sub shortage.

-Tutoring not accessible to kinder and low teacher participation made tutoring difficult.

-We were unable to obtain a highly effective substitute/retired teacher on a regular basis to support T2 and T3 student pull out

-Release time for teachers was minimal due to the lack of subs.

-More in-depth focused science training is needed to support out teachers in the use of the new science curriculum.
+Strategy 2: We were unable to obtain a highly effective substitute/retired teacher regularly to support T2 and T3 student pull out Strategy 4: Release time for teachers was minimal due to the lack of subs.
+More in-depth focused science training is needed to support our teachers in the use of the new science curriculum.